 Graffiti and broken glass mar the beauty of this short hiking retreat.
 In addition to nudists, this is also a popular casting off point for local fisherman.
 After taking in the cave, return the way you came for a memorable fifteen-minute hike.

 Nearby trails allow further exploration.
-There is a single track traveling down the top of the headland above the cave, and other paths venturing west across the bluffs toward Avila Beach.
+A single track travels down the top of the headland above the cave and other paths venture west across the bluffs toward Avila Beach.
 Shell Beach Bluff Trail heads east around Pirate’s Cove along a mansion-lined road to Shell Beach.
 Behind that is Ontario Ridge Trail, which explores the 700-foot ridge that rises over Cave Landing.
 These trails may be hiked as a loop.
 No fee or permit is required to visit Pirate’s Cave, so get out and enjoy.

-To get to the trailhead: From the 101 Freeway seven miles south of San Luis Obispo, exit on Avila Beach Drive and head west for two miles toward Avila Beach.
+To get to the trailhead: From Highway 101, seven miles south of San Luis Obispo, exit on Avila Beach Drive and head west for two miles toward Avila Beach.
 A mile before the beach town, turn left up Cave Landing Road.
 Drive half a mile to the end of the road and pull into the large dirt parking area on the left.

 Trailhead address: Cave Landing Road, San Luis Obispo, CA 93401